-This is the nineteenth article of the series “EDRi member in the Spotlight” in which our members have the opportunity to introduce themselves and their work in depth.
+This is the 19 article of the series “EDRi member in the Spotlight” in which our members have the opportunity to introduce themselves and their work in depth.

-Today we introduce our member from Germany – Digitalcourage.
+Today we get to know more about our german member Digitalcourage.

 1. Who are you and what is your organisation’s goal and mission?